Trouv/willos-graveyard/design/docs/abstractions.md

 1.i, 1.iii, 1.iv, 1.v, and 2.i have all been reinforced 4 times.

+This level could also stand to be more challenging

 ## The bishop changes color
 - 1.ii
 - 2.iii